Nazrulalif/document-management-system/README.md

 To get your Mailtrap API credentials:

 1. Log in to your Mailtrap account. (https://mailtrap.io/)
-2. Go to the API settings in your account.
+2. Go to the email testing > inboxes > my inbox > integration > SMTP.
 3. Copy the host, username, password and port (2525) provided for SMTP.
 4. Paste them into your `.env` file under the appropriate variables.